The winding roads and wide-open spaces of Texas are calling. Here is some information to help guide you on your trip across Texas.

 The Texas Department of Transportation operates travel information centers for the convenience of the traveling public.
 Uniformed, professional travel counselors welcome visitors and provide a wealth of free literature, information, and suggestions to make every Texas trip more pleasant.

-Travelers may receive road condition information by visiting our Web site at www.drivetexas.org or by calling 800/452-9292 for 24-hour automated road condition information and seasonal reports on locations of scenic spring wildflowers and fall foliage.
+Travelers may receive road condition information by visiting our Web site at www.drivetexas.org or by calling 800/452-9292 for 24-hour automated road condition information.
 Travelers may also call daily from 8 a.m.–6 p.m. central time, to speak to a professional travel counselor for travel information and trip planning assistance.
 (TDD for the deaf 800/687-5288.)

 Amarillo: I-40 (from Oklahoma & New Mexico)